chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 USB adapter.

-I want to control EVerest via CAN, how can i achieve this?
+I want to control EVerest via CAN, how can I achieve this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently there is no such EVerest module available, you will need to implement it on your own.
 But